Leasehold homes: responsibilities for repairs

 Help and legal advice

-Contact LEASE if you have concerns or if your lease does not say who is responsible for a repair.
+Contact LEASE if you are worried or your lease does not say who is responsible for a repair.